Tatwi/RocketTux/doc/wiki-map_section_creation.md

 	- The same ground height.
 	- Not block the player from spawning in the first column of the map section.

-2. Primarily the tiles that are visually intended to be used for a given theme.
+2. Primarily use the tiles that are visually intended to be used for a given theme.

 The tilemap sections themselves are simply an array of numerical values that correspond to the 32x32 pixel squares on the data/world.png image.
 In Phaser, the first "tile" is 0 and they count left to right, top to bottom from there.
 Here is an example of a tilemap section array,